Art Taylor: 1956-1962: Taylor's Wailers

 Taylor formed his own group in 1956, the Taylor's Wailers.
-They recorded their debut album Taylor's Wailers in 1957, at the Van Gelder Studio in Hackensack, New Jersey, featuring Taylor's incredible talent as a jazz drummer, along with musicians Donald Byrd (trumpeter), Jackie McLean (altoist), Charlie Rouse (tenor), Ray Bryant (pianist), and Wendel Marshall (bassist).
+They recorded their debut album Taylor's Wailers in 1957, at the Van Gelder Studio in Hackensack, New Jersey, with musicians Donald Byrd (trumpeter), Jackie McLean (altoist), Charlie Rouse (tenor), Ray Bryant (pianist), and Wendel Marshall (bassist).
 Their album featured modern hard bop and multiple swinging sessions.
 Two notable tracks, "Well, You Needn't" and "Off Minor", are compositions of Thelonious Monk.
 Other tracks include "C.T.A" which featured artists such as John Coltrane, Red Garland and Paul Chambers.

 1963-1980: Europe

 In 1963, Taylor moved to Europe, where he lived mainly in France and Belgium for 17 years, playing with local groups and jazz musicians such as Johnny Griffin, John Bodwin, and with travelling American musicians, such as Woody Shaw during the latter's tenure in Paris.
 Taylor also studied drums in Paris with Kenny Clarke.
 Having worked for fellow expatriate Powell throughout the 1950s, Taylor once again recorded with him in 1964 for the album The Invisible Cage, at Paris' Studio Acousti.

 Taylor was the author of Notes and Tones, a 1977 book based on his interviews with other musicians.
 This was, for many musicians, a ground-breaking work, because it presented the interviewees' perspectives on the wider social, political, and economic forces in which they operated – topics normally not mentioned in mainstream coverage of jazz musicians.
-De Capo Press has released an extended edition of his book which features in-depth interviews of jazz musicians such as Miles Davis, Sonny Rollins, Thelonious Monk, Ornette Coleman and Dizzy Gillespie.
+Da Capo Press has released an extended edition of his book which features in-depth interviews of jazz musicians such as Miles Davis, Sonny Rollins, Thelonious Monk, Ornette Coleman and Dizzy Gillespie.
 Additionally, Taylor shares that his book had helped him put him on the "right track".
 Since writing his book, people assumed that he could not play well anymore, which only reignited the fire in himself to play better than he ever had in his life.